eujinnl/bacharbeit/README.md

 # Thesis Template

-Welcome to the LaTeX template for writing your thesis proposal.
+Welcome to the LaTeX template for writing your thesis.
 This README aims to guide you through the setup and usage of this template.

 NOTE: This is based on this [THI Template](https://github.com/logicatcore/THI-LaTeX-thesis-template) watch the README-original.md for the original README and the credits.